To move, to breathe, to fly, to float, To gain all while you give, To roam the roads of lands remote, To travel is to live.

 Other Attractions Nearby

 Copenhagen is a marvelous city with so much to do and see.
 The town is very safe during the day and evening.
-Public transportation is excellent, and it is also easy to drive if you have a rental car.
+Public transportation is excellent, and driving is easy with a rental car.
 Here are some of the top things to do away from Nyhavn.

 Rosenborg Castle